 Live Whale Watching in Cabo

-From December to April, live whale watching becomes one of the top things to do in Cabo, Mexico.
+From December to April, live whale watching becomes one of the top things to do in Cabo San Lucas.
 Spot majestic humpback whales, grey whales, and even the elusive blue whale as they migrate through the waters near Los Cabos.

 Luxury charters make it an unforgettable experience.
 Some even include marine biologists to guide your sightings and share fascinating insights.